 Ed Asner was born in Kansas City, MO and grew up in Kansas City, KS.
 He attended Wyandotte High School before leaving Kansas City to attend the University of Chicago and eventually moving to New York City.
-While he starred on Broadway as well as making several guest appearances on TV and small movie roles, he is most well-known for his role as Lou Grant on the Mary Tyler Moore Show which landed him his own show titled: Lou Grant.
+While starring on Broadway, he made several guest appearances on TV and small movie roles.
+Asner is most well-known for his role as Lou Grant on The Mary Tyler Moore Show which landed him his own show titled: Lou Grant.
 More recently, Asner is known for voicing the character of Carl Fredricksen in the movie UP and playing Santa Claus in the movie Elf alongside Will Ferrell.
 He is the most honored male performer in the history of the Primetime Emmy Awards having won seven awards total.

 Elevator Lobby - 10th Floor

 Jean Harlow was born Harlean Harlow Carpenter in Kansas City, MO in 1911.
 At the age of 16, she married her high school boyfriend and they moved to California.
 While living in Beverly Hills as a wealthy socialite, Jean was offered many auditions for movie roles which she turned down until her friend dared her to try it out.
 By the time she was 21 years old, Harlow was one of the biggest stars in the United States starring in films such as Red Dust and Dinner at Eight.
 During the production of her last film, Saratoga, Harlow died unexpectedly of kidney failure at the age of 26 and three body doubles were used to finish the movie.